-This dataset is part of Bruegel’s work on how European Union governments and the United Kingdom have responded to the ongoing energy crisis.
+This dataset is part of Bruegel’s work on how European Union governments (plus the United Kingdom) have responded to the ongoing energy crisis.
 It has been compiled alongside the Bruegel dataset on National fiscal policy responses to the energy crisis.
-Any recommendations or additional data sources can be sent to [email protected].
+Any recommendations or additional data sources are greatly appreciated and can be sent to [email protected].
 For press requests, contact [email protected].

-- New natural gas deals and political commitments struck by European countries with various suppliers around the world since Russia’s invasion of Ukraine amount to new supply coming online of 24 billion cubic metres (bcm) in 2022, 10 bcm in 2023 and 64 bcm in the next few years.
-If national plans to increase domestic production are included, an additional 1 bcm in 2022, 2.8 bcm from 2023 and 2 bcm from 2024 can be estimated.
+- New natural gas deals and political commitments struck by European countries with various suppliers around the world since Russia’s invasion of Ukraine amount to new contracted supply of 7 billion cubic metres (bcm) in 2022, 10.8 bcm in 2023 and 47 bcm in the next few years.
+However, much of the extra 50 bcm LNG import volumes agreed between the US and the EU is not included in the above estimates.
+If national plans to increase domestic production are included, an additional 1 bcm in 2022, 1.5 bcm from 2023 and 4.8 bcm from 2024 can be estimated.

 - New gas infrastructure investment have led to new capacity coming online of 20 bcm in 2022 (of which 10 bcm is from new LNG capacity and 10 bcm from the Baltic Pipe between Norway and Poland) and approximately 51 bcm in 2023 (including 44 bcm from FSRUs).
 Approximately 17 bcm/year is then expected to come online in 2024, 34 bcm/year in 2025, 35 bcm/year in 2026, 13 bcm/year in 2027 and 6 bcm/year in 2028.
 Countries are also opening and building new gas interconnectors, with almost 16 bcm/year of new cross-country capacity coming online in 2022 and 5 bcm/year from 2025.